i30817/rhdndat/README.rst

                   checksum in this file, if checksum not in xml, the program picks names from hack page

-  -i              used with -d, ignored otherwise - don't allow unrecognized
+  -i              don't allow unrecognized roms to be added even if the
-                  roms to be added even if the patches have a romhacking.net page
+                  patches have a romhacking.net page

   -t              only test version numbers against remote version,
                   ignore -o, -d or -i, works without a patch present